 |Composite||22.25 (rounded to nearest whole number = 22)||23.25 (23)|

-In the past (and for the SAT), colleges allowing students to submit a superscored Composite would request that students provide them with all their testing scores.
+Some colleges ask for a superscore.
+These colleges request that students provide them with all their testing scores for every test date.
 The college would then calculate the superscore.

 The superscore report for our sample student above would include this information: